 Nearby lies the Blue Mountains, which offers one of the best road trips from Sydney, especially if you don’t have a lot of time off this Christmas.
 The Greater Blue Mountains Drive promises waterfalls, scenery, caves, and a relaxed atmosphere perfect for a break from the real world.

 Christmas Road Trips | Queensland

 If you are in southern Queensland, your options for two- or three-day road trips are endless as well.
 With the Gold Coast, Sunshine Coast, Brisbane and even Byron Bay so easily accessible from each other, it’s simple to jump in the car and hit the road on a whim.
-Conveniently, Thrifty have car hire locations in each of the above airports, but we recommend flying into Sunshine Coast and picking up your car from Maroochydore Airport car hire and heading south.
+Conveniently, Thrifty has car hire locations in each of the above airports, but we recommend flying into Sunshine Coast, grabbing a Maroochydore Airport car hire, and heading south.

 If you are travelling with kids, they’ll love the attractions the Goldie is known for – Currumbin Wildlife Sanctuary is a great way for kids to learn about Australian wildlife.
 Adults will enjoy nothing more than mooching around the shops on Cavill Avenue or walking the world-famous beach at Surfers Paradise.